 President Obama designates historic civil rights sites including black churches

-In one of his last official acts, President Obama has designated Sixteenth Street Baptist Church and other civil rights landmarks in Birmingham, Ala., as the Birmingham Civil Rights National Monument.
-The designation protects the historic A.G.
-Gaston Motel in that city, where the Rev.
+Sixteenth Street Baptist Church in Birmingham, Alabama, seen June 30, 2009, is part of the newly established Birmingham Civil Rights National Monument.
+Photo courtesy of Nigel Morris via Creative Commons In one of his last official acts, President Obama has designated Sixteenth Street Baptist Church and other civil rights landmarks in Birmingham, Ala., as the Birmingham Civil Rights National Monument.

 Add your comments below